 This is probably one of the scariest questions that any new homebrewer has to ask themselves, could I poison myself with something like methanol while trying to brew my own beer?

-So Can you get methanol poisoning from drinking home-brew beer?
-Absolutely not!
-No question about it, it is chemically impossible.
-Fermentation in beer produces ethanol, this is also alcohol but is not the extremely harmful methanol.
-Minimal amounts of methanol may be produced but they WILL never be high enough to affect your body in a harmful way.
+You cannot get methanol poisoning from beer.
+Fermentation in beer produces ethanol, this is also alcohol but is not the extremely harmful methanol compound.
+Minimal amounts of methanol may be produced but they will never be high enough to affect your body in a harmful way.

 The worst you will get with drinking the average home-brewed beer is a bacterial infection which will make it taste awful.
 It’s still safe to drink though.